MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 ### Add link unfurling manually

 > [!NOTE]
-> If authentication is added through Azure AD, [Unfurl links in Teams using bot](/microsoftteams/platform/sbs-botbuilder-linkunfurling?tabs=vs&tutorial-step=4).
+> If authentication is added through Azure AD, [unfurl links in Teams using bot](/microsoftteams/platform/sbs-botbuilder-linkunfurling?tabs=vs&tutorial-step=4).

 To enable your message extension to interact with links, first you must add the `messageHandlers` array to your app manifest.
 The following example explains how to add link unfurling manually: